Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties: Introduction

 \section{Introduction}

-\textbf{Background:} Kinetic equations have been widely used in many areas such as rarefied gas, plasma physics, astrophysics, semiconductor device modeling, and social and biological sciences \cite{Semi-Book, Villani02}.
+\textbf{Background:} As the bridge between microscopic particle dynamics and macroscopic continuum mechanics, the kinetic equations have been widely used in many areas such as mechanics, rarefied gas, plasma physics, astrophysics, semiconductor device modeling, and social and biological sciences \cite{Semi-Book, Villani02}.
 They describe the non-equilibrium dynamics of a system composed of a large number of particles and bridge atomistic and continuum models in the hierarchy of multiscale modeling.
 The Boltzmann-type equation, as one of the most representative models in kinetic theory, provides a power tool to describe molecular gas dynamics, radiative transfer, plasma physics, and polymer flow \cite{A15}.
 They have significant impacts in designing, optimization, control, and inverse problems.
 For example, it can be used in the design of semiconductor devices, topology optimization of gas flow channels, or risk management in quantitative finance \cite{CS21}.
 Many of these applications often require finding unknown or optimal parameters in the Boltzmann-type equations or mean-field models \cite{AHP15, Caflisch, CFP13, Cheng11}.
-The linearized Boltzmann equation, particularly the semi-conductor Boltzmann equation in this work, has wide applications in semiconductor device modeling \cite{Ansgar}.